-As of June 30, 2016, the Authority reported net pension liabilities for their proportionate share of the net pension liability of \$2,868,163.
+As of June 30, 2017, the Authority reported net pension liabilities for their proportionate share of the net pension liability of \$3,804,599.

 The Authority's net pension liability for the Plan is measured as the proportionate share of the net pension liability.
-The net pension liability of the Plan is measured as of June 30, 2015, and the total pension liability for the Plan used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2014 rolled forward to June 30, 2015 using standard update procedures.
+The net pension liability of the Plan is measured as of June 30, 2016, and the total pension liability for the Plan used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2015 rolled forward to June 30, 2016 using standard update procedures.
 GASB 68 requires cost sharing employers to establish an approach to allocate the net pension liability and pension expense to the individual employers within the risk pool.
 Pools where contribution rates within the pool are based on separate relationships, the proportional allocation should reflect those relationships.
 The allocation method utilized by CalPERS determines the employer's share by reflecting these relations through the plans they sponsor within the risk pool.
 Plan liability and asset-related information are used where available, and proportional allocations of individual plan accounts as of the valuation date are used where not available.
-The Authority's proportionate share of the net pension liability for the Plan as of June 30, 2015 for classic members was 0.00112527% and PEPRA members were 0.00000025%.
+The Authority's proportionate share of the net pension liability for the Plan as of June 30, 2016 for all members was 0.11367%.

-^{}New Member is defined as anyone who is or has been a member of CalPERS or another recognized public retirement system and who has not had more than a six-month break in service and was hired by the Authority after January 1, 2013.
+^{}New Member is defined as anyone who is not or has been a member of CalPERS or another recognized public retirement system and who has had more than a six-month break in service and was hired by the Authority after January 1, 2013.

 ^{}Annual Normal cost for New Members is determined annually by CalPERS and is dependent on the benefit levels, actuarial assumptions, and demographics of each plan.
-The Authority's New Member contribution for 2015 is 6.5%.
+The Authority's New Member contribution for 2017 is 6.9%.